unlock-protocol/docs/developers/smart-contracts/README.md

 Please, refer to the [Unlock contract documentation](https://github.com/unlock-protocol/docs/tree/87a735dc37ab260759a5d6b2b5a7bc073397aa76/developers/smart-contracts/developers/smart-contracts/unlock-api.md) for more details.

+Please, refer to the [Unlock contract documentation](unlock-api.md) for more details.
 ## **Lock Contract**

 This is the contract \(**PublicLock.sol**\) which users can configure and deploy to restrict access to resources, such as a blog, a subset of software features, or an event.

 * Each lock contract is an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) compliant contract capable of creating and managing NFT's \(non-fungible tokens we call "Keys"\), as well as restricting access based on the user's possession \(or lack of\) one of these keys.
-* We follow [erc-1167](https://eips.ethereum.org/EIPS/eip-1167) to deploy minimal proxies for each lock, rather than a complete PublicLock contract.
-This helps to keep deployment costs down, as well as minimizing blockchain bloat.
 * Keys for one lock are valid only for the lock which created them.
-* A given user may own only 1 key at a time
+* A given user may own only 1 key (NFT) at a time.

 There as well you can call the Lock contracts directly using the block explorers.

-Please, refer to the [Unlock contract documentation](unlock-api.md) for more details.

 ## Upgradeability